Sick Dogs Prompt Blue Buffalo & WellPet Recalls: Potential Hormones In Dog Food

 — Petfood Industry (@petfoodindustry) March 21, 2017

-The recall includes the Blue Buffalo and WellPet products, which are both listed below:
+The recall includes the Blue Buffalo and WellPet products, which are both listed below.

 - WellPet has recalled “Wellness 95% Beef Topper for Dogs.”
-This dog food comes in 13.2-ounce cans and it is stamped on the bottom of the cans with best-by dates of “02 FEB 19,” “29 AUG 19” and “30 AUG 19.”
+This dog food comes in 13.2-ounce cans, and it is stamped on the bottom of the cans with best-by dates of “02 FEB 19,” “29 AUG 19,” and “30 AUG 19.”

 - Blue Buffalo has recalled “Blue Wilderness Rocky Mountain Recipe Red Meat Dinner Wet Food for Adult Dogs.”
 This comes in 12.6-ounce cans.
 The UPC number of the recalled group is 840243101153.
-On the bottom of the cans you will find a best-by date of June 7, 2019.
+On the bottom of the cans, you will find a best-by date of June 7, 2019.

 Another #petfood #recall … Blue Buffalo, Wellness announce pet food recalls for elevated thyroid levels https://t.co/Wq9TptWkCf